Are you a thinker? With an insatiable curiosity? Who believes in the transformative power of education?

 How to Apply

-We recommend that you begin the Scholars program the 2nd semester of your freshman year, after you’ve had some time to adjust to campus life.
+We recommend that you begin the Scholars Academy program the 2nd semester of your freshman year, after you’ve had some time to adjust to campus life.

 In a 400-500 word essay, describe a powerful experience that changed the way you look at the world.
 This change may have transpired because of a book that you read, a visit to an unfamiliar place, a chance encounter with an interesting person or a deep conversation with a good friend.